Flashfyre/Spectrite/README.md

 Y = Spectrite Rod

 ### Spectrite Legend Blade
-A special sword made entirely of Spectrite that is capable of even higher and more widely spread damage than a Spectrite Sword.
-This sword cannot be crafted and can only be obtained by defeating a Spectrite mob that uses this sword.
-There is a cooldown period (default 1.75s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished, though the item will be damaged just as much either way so it is more efficient just to wait for the cooldown to end.
-The Spectrite Damage effect will deal heavy damage to non-Spectrite shields.
+A special sword made entirely of Spectrite.
+This sword inflicts dispersed Spectrite Damage IV with a cooldown and it cannot be crafted and can only be obtained either by finding it in a chest in a Spectrite Skull Structure or Spectrite Dungeon or as a rare drop from a Spectrite mob that uses this sword.
+There is a cooldown period (default 3.5s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished.

-Superchromaticity Effect: Spectrite Damage level increases from III to IV
+Superchromaticity Effect: Cut cooldown in half

 ### Spectrite Arrow
 An arrow made of Spectrite.
 On collision, they explode with a similar Spectrite Damage effect to a Spectrite Sword, or a Spectrite Legend Sword effect for critical arrows.
 This effect can also be configured to be replaced with an ordinary explosion (damages terrain and self/allies), or to keep the Spectrite Damage effect while also adding an explosion.
 These arrows are extremely expensive to craft, therefore it is recommended they only be used with Spectrite bows with the infinity enchantment.
 These arrows can be fired from an ordinary bow, but they will do heavy damage to it and a fully repaired bow without unbreaking will be destroyed after just 4 Spectrite Arrows.
 Spectrite Bows are able to fire these arrows while taking significantly less damage.